-Jess Watson Banaji is a British journalist and copywriter.
-Her life was turned around six years ago when she discovered that at the age of 45 she was pregnant with twins.
+Jess Watson had her life turned upside down when she discovered that at the age of 45 she was pregnant with twins.
 At that time, her eldest daughter was 10 years old.
 A few years later she split with her partner and her life was transformed – in many ways.
-Here is a snapshot of her incredibly inspiring story:
+Here is a snapshot of her incredibly inspiring story.

 Last Sunday afternoon I leant my head over the bath and washed my hair with the shower attachment.
 While upside down, I thought: “This is a sign that life is getting easier – I can do this while the twins are awake.”
 On standing upright, I had another thought: “What’s that smell?”
 On running downstairs to a smoke-filled kitchen, another: “I’d better call the fire brigade.”